dingmaotu/mql4-lib/README.md

       //--- if not breakeven
       if(o.p(o.getOpenPrice(),o.getStopLoss())<0)
         {
-         //--- how many do we already profit? double pp=o.p(o.getOpenPrice(),o.e());
+         //--- how much do we already profit? double pp=o.p(o.getOpenPrice(),o.e());
          //--- if we profit more than those points set in input parameter if(pp>o.ap(InpBreakevenPoints))